10 Simple Fall Prevention Exercises Seniors Can Do at Home

 Encourage them to sit and take breaks if they feel tired or wobbly.
 And let them know not to do any exercise that causes pain.

-For older adults who need to gain strength because they’re frail or unsteady, use an inexpensive gait belt for extra safety while supporting them.
+For older adults who need to gain strength because they are frail or unsteady, use an inexpensive gait belt for extra support while walking.

 Encourage them to keep doing the exercises with you at their side – they will improve over time.